tsubakimoto/copilot-code-review-playground/.github/instructions/csharp-additional.instructions.md

 # C# Development (additional)

+## General Instructions

+- When performing a code review, focus on readability and avoid nested ternary operators.
+- Use `IHttpClientFactory` for creating `HttpClient` instances to avoid socket exhaustion and improve performance.

 ## Naming Conventions

 - Suffix interface names with "Repository" when they represent data access layers (e.g., `IUserRepository`).